analysiscenter/nbtools/nbtools/nbstat/DEV.md

 * resource_formatter.py
 * resource_table.py
 * resource_entry.py

+## Adding new Resources

+To add new tracked property, one should:
+* add it to `Resource` enumeration.
+* add a way to collect it in either of `ResourceInspector.get_*_table` methods.
+* add a way to visually represent it in `Resource` and `ResourceEntry`.
+* add it in some of the formatters.

 ## Known problems
 * **PID namespaces.** In order to create the final table, we need to merge tables with device and process information on PIDs.
 It is a [known problem](https://github.com/NVIDIA/nvidia-docker/issues/179) that **nvidia-smi** reports PIDs of processes on devices in the global namespace, not in the container namespace, which does not allow to match PIDs of container processes to their device PIDs.
 There are a few workarounds: